-Help!
-There’s condensation on the inside of my double glazed window!
+Why do I get condensation on the inside of my double glazing?

 Windows misted up and water running down them every morning?
-You might be surprised to hear that condensation on the outside or inside panes of your double glazing is a good thing.
-It actually means that your windows are working by preventing draughts and keeping the cold out and warmth in.
+You might be surprised to hear that condensation in your double glazing can actually be a good thing.

 What is condensation in double glazing?

 Condensation is caused by moisture in the air coming into contact with a cold surface, such as a windowpane.
 It can become more noticeable after upgrading to modern glazing.
 Previously, old single glazed windows let in draughts so the warm air was able to escape.

 When the surface temperature of the window drops below the outdoor dew point temperature, condensation occurs on the outside.
 Condensation on the inside of your windows is most likely caused by high humidity in your home.
 This can be due to things such as cooking or showering – even breathing!

 Why is condensation in my double glazing happening now?

 As temperatures drop, it becomes more common to have condensation on the inside of your double glazed windows.
 As winter approaches, we naturally start heating our homes, enjoying lovely warm baths and resort to drying our clothes inside.

 Therefore, the humidity can’t escape as your windows are working too well, which is great for your comfort and energy bills.
 It can just be a bit annoying waking up to fully fogged up windows.

 Blown windows are a cause for condensation inside double glazing